-Roles of the Advisory Committee
+Roles of the Technical Advisory Committee

-The Advisory Committee will provide strategic level advice on the project design, and facilitate the integration of and synergies among the activities of the components during implementation to ensure the programmatic approach is operationalized in a holistic manner; ensure coordination with the larger 3RF priorities and sector's long term development strategies; and promote collaboration with other stakeholders including public and professional institutions such as the Ministry of Social Affairs (MOSA), the Public Corporation for Housing (PCH), the Order of Engineers and Architects (OEA), etc. The Advisory Committee will meet on a quarterly basis (online, in person or hybrid), or more frequently if needed.
+The Advisory Committee will: (A) provide strategic level advice on the project design; (B) and facilitate the integration of and synergies among the activities of the components during implementation to ensure the programmatic approach is operationalized in a holistic manner; (C) ensure coordination with the larger 3RF priorities and sector's long term development strategies; (D) and promote collaboration with other stakeholders including public and professional institutions such as the Ministry of Social Affairs (MOSA), the Public Corporation for Housing (PCH), the Order of Engineers and Architects (OEA), etc.

+The Technical Advisory Committee will meet on a quarterly basis (online, in person or hybrid), or more or less frequently if needed.
 Specific responsibilities are described as follows:

-- Contribute to the development of a general vision of housing rehabilitation and CCI restoration and its linkages to the integrated urban recovery approach.
-This would entail joint plans involving relevant public institutions i.e., MoB, DGA, PCH, etc. - Ensure adherence to the selection criteria in the prioritization and selection of buildings to be rehabilitated and the CCIs to be supported. - Guide the strategic orientation of the project to ensure the integration of and synergies among the activities of the components and coordination with the 3RF priorities and sectors' long term development strategies; and to coordinate/develop synergies with other relevant projects and activities on the ground. - Devise a project-aligned strategy that considers an adaptive view while considering the importance of integration and stabilization of the fragile urban fabric in Beirut. - Facilitate collaboration with local stakeholders and international organizations working in the field. - Advise on the project implementation issues that may arise.
+- 1. Contribute to the development of a general vision of housing rehabilitation and CCI restoration and its linkages to the integrated urban recovery approach.
+This would entail joint plans involving relevant public institutions i.e., MoB, DGA, PCH, etc. - 2.
+Ensure adherence to the selection criteria in the prioritization and selection of buildings to be rehabilitated and the CCIs to be supported. - 3.
+Guide the strategic orientation of the project to ensure the integration of and synergies among the activities of the components and coordination with the 3RF priorities and sectors' long term development strategies; and to coordinate/develop synergies with other relevant projects and activities on the ground. - 4.
+Devise a project-aligned strategy that considers an adaptive view while considering the importance of integration and stabilization of the fragile urban fabric in Beirut. - 5.
+Facilitate collaboration with local stakeholders and international organizations working in the field. - 6.
+Advise on the project implementation issues that may arise. - 7.
+Share available data and documentation of existing efforts and initiatives and facilitate the collection of data required during implementation. - 8.
+Participate in the workshops and consultative meetings organized by the project.

-2 The term "affected" refers to eligible applicants that have sustained physical damages, and/or indirect economic losses linked to actual physical damages, inside and outside of the hazard area, in the entirety of the city of Beirut.
+&lt;sup>2 The term "affected" refers to eligible applicants that have sustained physical damages, and/or indirect economic losses linked to actual physical damages, inside and outside of the hazard area, in the entirety of the city of Beirut.

-3 Cultural production refers to activities of a cultural/artistic and or heritage nature, producing an output of human creativity.
+&lt;sup>3 Cultural production refers to activities of a cultural/artistic and or heritage nature, producing an output of human creativity.
 Moreover, this definition is not limited to only the output of human creativity but includes other activities that contribute to the creation and distribution of cultural and creative products.
 Eligible outputs also include capacity building and skills development workshops and neighborhood level festivals/fairs across targeted CCI.

-- Share available data and documentation of existing efforts and initiatives and facilitate the collection of data required during implementation. - Participate in the workshops and consultative meetings organized by the project. - Contribute to and guide the development of the overarching housing recovery strategy and action plan, with a view of adopting a social stability-sensitive approach. - Facilitate the dissemination of the action plan and housing recovery strategy to relevant stakeholders and its approval by relevant entities. - Identify and advise the project team on potential opportunities for dissemination of project progress and results to wider national and local audiences.
+- 9. Contribute to and guide the development of the overarching housing recovery strategy and action plan, with a view of adopting a social stability-sensitive approach. - 10.
+Facilitate the dissemination of the action plan and housing recovery strategy to relevant stakeholders and its approval by relevant entities. - 11.
+Identify and advise the project team on potential opportunities for dissemination of project progress and results to wider national and local audiences.

-The Management of the Committee
+The management of the Committee